mstksg/inCode/copy/entries/path-integral-intro.md

 [^naming]: Why is it called the "Path Integral" formulation?
 When we add up something at every single point on a path, we are mathematically perfoming a "Path Integral".
-So Path Integral Formulation means physics based on the adding up stuff for every point on a path.
+So Path Integral Formulation means "physics based on the adding up stuff for every point on a path".

 Implications
 ------------